 The intention is that there will be further rounds of grants later in the year.

-Talk to our Grant Advisory team now about your business may be able to get assistance.
+Talk to us now about your business may be able to get assistance.